Adejoke-dot/SQL-PROJECT/README.md

 ### Tools Used

-- Ms Excel.
+- Microsoft Excel.
   1. For Data collection.
   2. For Data Cleaning.
-- SQL Server.
+- Structured Query Language Server.
   1. For Querying.
   2. For Data Analysis.